Adam Clayton Powell Jr.: Committee chairmanship and legislation

-Powell was instrumental in passing legislation that made lynching a federal crime, as well as bills that desegregated public schools.
+Powell was instrumental in passing bills that desegregated public schools.
 He challenged the Southern practice of charging Blacks a poll tax to vote.
 Poll taxes for federal elections were prohibited by the 24th Amendment, passed in 1964.
 Voter registration and electoral practices were not changed substantially in most of the South until after passage of the Voting Rights Act of 1965, which provided federal oversight of voter registration and elections, and enforcement of the constitutional right to vote.
 In some areas where discrimination was severe, such as Mississippi, it took years for African Americans to register and vote in numbers related to their proportion in the population, but they have since maintained a high rate of registration and voting.

 Political controversy

 By the mid-1960s, Powell was increasingly being criticized for mismanaging his committee's budget, taking trips abroad at public expense, and missing meetings of his committee.
 When under scrutiny by the press and other members of Congress for personal conduct—he had taken two young women at government expense with him on overseas travel—he responded:I wish to state very emphatically... that I will always do just what every other Congressman and committee chairman has done and is doing and will do."
-Opponents led criticism in his District, where his refusal to pay a 1963 slander judgment in the amount of $150,000, made him subject to arrest; he also spent increasing amounts of time in Florida.
+Opponents led criticism in his District, where his refusal to pay a 1963 slander judgment for $150,000 made him subject to arrest; he also spent increasing amounts of time in Florida.